RAF Burtonwood: RAF Burtonwood Heritage Centre

 A museum and heritage centre exists on part of the former site.
 The centre is located at the Gulliver's World theme park in Warrington.

 Outdoor exhibits at the RAF Burtonwood Heritage Centre.

 There are five exhibit areas focussing on the living history of Burtonwood; GI brides; planes of RAF Burtonwood; entertainment and personal stories; and everyday life.
-The planes exhibited are the B-17 Flying Fortress, P-47 Thunderbolt and the B-29 Super Fortress.
+The planes exhibited are the Boeing B-17 Flying Fortress, Republic P-47 Thunderbolt and the Boeing B-29 Super Fortress.
 There is also a selection of Pratt & Whitney Wasp series engines.